Fjf/Allen/doc/integration/producers_consumers.rst

 Writing Producers and Consumers
 ===================================

+Producers and Consumers translate the geometry and condition information required for HLT1 processing into formats that can easily be copied to and used on the GPU.
-All headers and source files are relative to the directory `integration/non_event_data <https://gitlab.cern.ch/lhcb/Allen/-/blob/master/integration/non_event_data>`_.
+All headers and source files are relative to the directory `integration/non_event_data <https://gitlab.cern.ch/lhcb/Allen/-/tree/master/integration/non_event_data>`_.

 Identifiers